 Changes in Family Circumstances

 In the event of a court order, furnished to the school by a parent, the school will only release the child into the care of the adult / provide access as directed by the court.
 In such circumstances, the school has internal systems in place to ensure communication with relevant staff members, so that they are aware of these changes.

 Teachers will ensure that children are visible in the school yard.
 Children will not be allowed to spend time in classrooms where they would not be under adult supervision.
 They are allowed to leave the school yard only to go to the bathroom with a Toilet Pass.
-(See Scoil Barra Naofa’s Supervision Policy).
+(See Scoil Barra Naofa’s Supervision Policy)

 Visitors/ Guest Speakers

-Teachers on yard duty will be aware of visitors entering the school yard.
-All external tutors/ trades people/ visitors sign in and out of school at reception.
-All school entrances are locked after the children enter the school.
-(See Access Policy).
-Guest speakers are never left unsupervised with pupils.
+Guest speakers or External Teachers (even if appropriately vetted) are never left unsupervised with pupils.
+The class teacher or supervising teacher is responsible for the pupils at all times.
 The school has a responsibility to check out the credentials of the speaker and to ensure that the materials in use by guests are appropriate.

 Relationships and Attitudes